awersli99/anonfile-upload/README.md

 # anonfile-upload-script
 An upload script for anonfile.com made in python.
+Supports multiple files.

 ## Installation